 e) Travel opportunities that helped them grow

-Essay Question 2: What value will you add to London Business School?
+Essay Question 2: How will you add value to the London Business School community?
 (300 words)

-The value that you add to London Business School will be a combination of your participation in student clubs & competitions, classroom interaction and leadership potential.
+The value that you add to London Business School will be a combination of your participation in student clubs & competitions, classroom interaction and contribution with leadership.

 Student Clubs and Competitions